Maxolotikashvili/RxJs/README.md

-small RxJs conespect with examples
+small RxJs conspect with examples